jainayushjain95/GFGProblems/README.md

 Problem 080  -> Quick sort using Lomuto partition
 Problem 081  -> Quick sort using Hoare's partition
 Problem 082  -> Segregate -ve and +ve elements
 Problem 083  -> Segragate 3 types of elements 0, 1 and 2
+Problem 084  -> Print matrix in snake pattern